Information for the Small Businessperson Considering Selling Securities (as of February 22, 2022)

 There is no dollar limit on the use of Rule 506, but the limit on the number of non-accredited investors is limited to 35 under Rule 506(b).
 If the issuer is not a reporting company under the 1934 Act, these 35 investors (i) must be provided information substantially equivalent to the information which they would receive if furnished an offering circular prepared pursuant to Reg A, (ii) must be sophisticated in commercial matters (e.g. they must be able to understand the information furnished to them), and (iii) usually must be wealthy.
-The offering may also be made to an unlimited number of “accredited” investors: these are essentially institutions, including savings and loan associations and similar institutions such as credit unions and business development companies, whether acting for their own accounts or as fiduciaries, and broker-dealers if registered under the 1934 Act and purchasing for their own accounts, "family offices" (and their clients and certain employees), venture funds (and certain of their employees), any partnership, limited liability company corporation, or business trust with total assets in excess of $5 million, trusts with at least $5 million in assets as long as the trust was not formed solely to make the investment, any directors, executive officers or general partners of the issuer, any person who has a net worth of $1,000,000 (exclusive of the person’s primary residence), and any person with an income in excess of $200,000, or has an annual income jointly with that person’s spouse or "spousal equivalent" of $300,000, for the last two (2) years and who reasonably expects an income in excess of $200,000/$300,000 for the current year.
+The offering may also be made to an unlimited number of “accredited” investors: these are essentially institutions, including savings and loan associations and similar institutions such as credit unions and business development companies, whether acting for their own accounts or as fiduciaries, and broker-dealers if registered under the 1934 Act and purchasing for their own accounts, "family offices" (and their clients and certain employees), venture funds (and certain of their employees), any partnership, limited liability company corporation, or business trust with total assets in excess of $5 million, trusts with at least $5 million in assets as long as the trust was not formed solely to make the investment, any directors, executive officers or general partners of the issuer, any person who has a net worth of $1,000,000 (exclusive of the person’s primary residence), and any person with an income in excess of $200,000, or jointly with that person’s spouse or "spousal equivalent" an annual income of $300,000, for the last two (2) years and who reasonably expects an income in excess of $200,000/$300,000 for the current year.
 The SEC also now considers certain regulated securities professionals to be "accredited" investors.